akuklev/akuklev/synthetic-types.md

 § Inductive types
 -----------------

-The realization that all low level primitive datatypes like `int32` are finite types, can mislead one into the conviction that all data types are.
+The realization that all low level primitive datatypes like `int32` are finite types, can mislead one into the conviction that all data types are finite.
 That is not true under assumption that computer memory is potentially infinite.
 The prime examples of infinite data types are the types of (unlimited) natural and integer numbers.
 It is certainly true, that there are integer numbers so large that they would not fit into the working memory of any given computer, but in such case it is potentially possible to build a computer with even larger memory.

 To construct the types of natural and integer numbers declaratively, one needs an extension to the concept of variant types: the inductive types.
 In their simplest form, inductive types are cousins of variant types with recursive defintions allowed.
 That is, constructors of inductive types are allowed to have parameters of the type being defined: